 Vice President and Assistant General Manager

-Bobby Evans begins his 21st season in the Giants baseball operations department.
-As a valued member of the Giantsí braintrust, Evans has had an integral role in helping the organization win two World Series titles in the past four seasons (2010 and 2012) and has helped the organization be named the Topps Organization of the Year in both 2009 and 2011 and the Baseball America Organization of the Year in 2010.
+Bobby Evans begins his 22nd season in the Giants baseball operations department.
+As a valued member of the Giants' braintrust, Evans has had an integral role in helping the organization win three World Series titles in the past five seasons (2010, 2012, 2014) and has helped the organization be named the Topps Organization of the Year in both 2009 and 2011 and the Baseball America Organization of the Year in 2010.

-Evans and his wife, Gwen, reside in San Francisco and have a son, Jonathan, a daughter, Anjali and a baby on the way.
+Evans and his wife, Gwen, reside in San Francisco and have two sons, Jonathan and Jackson and a daughter, Anjali.

 close window print window